“I’m happy that I get to eat bread!”

 “Finding safe foods for a child with multiple food allergies is extremely challenging,” says Williamson.
 “Masterful label reading, calling companies, going to multiple grocery stores is challenging at best, and often emotionally exhausting given the literal life-or-death nature of the extreme attention to detail that’s required.”

 She says it’s a “celebration” when the family can add a new safe food to its pantry for Annabelle, which is why she documented the moment and shared it with the food allergy community.
-Williamson first posted this great video to the Facebook group No Nuts Moms Group Support Group and Forum.
+Williamson first posted this great video to the Facebook group NNMG Support Group and Forum.

 “I wanted to share it with the food allergy community because I knew they would get it – the excitement of just being able to feed your child a ‘normal’ food,” says Williamson.
 And get it they did, offering supportive comments.